 Traditionally, beer has been served at casual events, picnics and barbecues, and wine at more formal events.
 Today, F&B pros are eschewing these old stereotypes by mixing things up with unexpected and delicious pairings.
 For example, wine can be an extremely gratifying match for grilled cheese, hamburgers and other grilled meats.
 Similarly, specialty beer can be served with a haute cuisine dinner, with a different brew to enhance each course.

-In this case, beer is almost always a better choice than wine.• Sushi.
+• Salty foods.
+In this case, beer is almost always a better choice than wine.

-Indian, Thai and Mexican foods pair well with both sweeter beers such as Belgian white and wines such as Rieslings.• Desserts.
+• Spicy foods.
+Indian, Thai and Mexican foods pair well with both sweeter beers such as Belgian white and wines such as Rieslings.

+• Desserts.
 Dessert wines like Port pair well with most sweets, but surprisingly, beers like sweet stout pair well with chocolate and caramel desserts.
-THEMED TASTINGS

 For wine events, consider hiring a sommelier to serve as the master of ceremonies.
 To find one, check with your favorite upscale restaurant or ask a hotel contact for recommendations.
 Some wineries and wine companies also have sommeliers who can run tastings.
 For VIP events, consider bringing in a master sommelier, an expert who has received training and certification from the prestigious Court of Master Sommeliers.

 For beer tastings, consider working with a top beer expert; Cicerone is considered the most prestigious group that certifies such authorities.

 Another option is to organize a "grape and grain" event, where a wine pro and a beer pro together lead guests through a tasting of their respective beverages with similar qualities, such as sweet, acidic, bitter, fruity.
 Have guests vote on their preferred wine or beer in each grouping, and then serve just the winning brew and varietal for the rest of the evening.